Lubaga Hospital: Operations

 The hospital had a bed capacity of 274, as of December 2019.
 At that time, patient user fees accounted for 83.3 percent of the total hospital annual income, while subsidies from the government of Uganda accounted for 1.4 percent of total hospital annual income.
 Institutional and individual donations as well as contribution by the Roman Catholic Diocese of Kampala, cover the remaining 15.3 percent.

 Lubaga Hospital attends to 164,008 outpatients annually, averaging 450 outpatients daily, Monday through Sunday, including holidays.
 On average, 17,850 in patients are admitted every year, leading to a bed occupancy ratio of 62.5 percent.
 6,832 babies are born at the hospital every year on average, with a caesarian section rate of 25.6 percent.

+Developments

+In August 2023 the hospital opened the Rita Moser Organ Transplant Centre, a dedicated super-specialized facility capable and authorised to carry out human transplant operations, starting with kidneys and later expected to expand into liver, cornea and other organs.
+Dr. Rita Moser was the first medical superintendent (medical director) at this hospital.
+Lubaga Hospital is the first private hospital in Uganda to establish an organ transplant centre.